 The Senkou (Leading) Span A forms one of the two boundaries of the Ichimoku Cloud.
 It is plotted 26 periods in the future, so it has some predictive qualities based on momentum.

-This line is calculated by taking the highest high, adding it to the lowest low over the past 52 periods and then dividing it by two.
-Similarly to Senkou (Leading) Span A, this calculation is done for the 26 periods ahead.
+This line is calculated by taking the highest high, adding it to the lowest low over the past 52 periods, and dividing it by two.
+Similar to Senkou (Leading) Span A, this calculation is done for the 26 periods ahead.

 (52-period high + 52-period low)/2

-It’s based solely on the price action of the asset over the last 52 candles, depending on the time period used in the chart.
+It’s based solely on the asset’s price action over the last 52 candles, depending on the time period used in the chart.
 For example, if you’re using a daily chart, then you’ll be considering the last 52 days.
-Alternatively, if you’re using the one hour chart, then you’ll need to consider the price action over the last 52 trading hours.
+Alternatively, if you’re using the one-hour chart, you’ll need to consider the price action over the last 52 trading hours.

-However, it can come in handy in tracking the prevailing market trend in relation to current price momentum.
+However, it can come in handy in tracking the prevailing market trend and the current price momentum.
 It can therefore be a viable measure of market sentiment.